pereznetworks/A-Course-Rating-API/README.md

 ## Setup Schemas and compiled Models:

-Setup schema for Users, Courses and Reviews
+- Setup schema for Users, Courses and Reviews

-Will try to add as much validation to schema layer as possible
+  - Will try to add as much validation to schema layer as possible

-In the Courses model schema ...
+- In the Courses model schema ...

-Populate User.id and Reviews is set when adding data to model
+  - Populate User.id and Reviews is set when adding data to model

- fieldName {
+  - fieldName: {
                 type: Schema.Types.ObjectId,
                 ref: 'modelToGetFieldNameValuefrom'
               }

- then need to use populate(fieldname).exec(function()) to fill in the values
+  - then need to use populate(fieldname).exec(function()) to fill in    the values...

+  - when?
+I think, when a req comes in to run query on a course??

 ## Setup and test routes

-  when a route actually tried to access a mongoose db :
+- when a route actually tried to access a mongoose db :

-    (node:28756) DeprecationWarning: collection.ensureIndex is deprecated.
+  - (node:28756) DeprecationWarning: collection.ensureIndex is deprecated.
 Use createIndexes instead.

-    to git rid of the warning...
-      at the beginning of each js defining a schema or,
+  - to git rid of the warning... at the beginning of each js defining a schema

+  or,

-      in the beginning of routes.js accessing the docs generated from that schema
+  - in the beginning of routes.js accessing the docs generated from that schema

     mongoose.set('useCreateIndex', true)

 ## DB connection, data validation detour:

-insertData.js is not working at present, will have to fix later
+- insertData.js is not working at present, will have to fix later

-resigned myself to going back to mongoimport ....
+  - resigned myself to going back to mongoimport ....

-and figuring out why I could not access course-api db
+  - and figuring out why I could not access course-api db

-    I took a second look at my mongoClient.js connect method....
+- I took a second look at my mongoClient.js connect method....

-    it was because I was somehow missing the dbName is my mongoClient.js
+  - it was because I was somehow missing the dbName is my mongoClient.js

-    for now am accessing course-api data and moving on...
+  - for now am accessing course-api data and moving on...

-    mongoClient.js fixed
+  - mongoClient.js fixed
     insertData.js not fixed yet - but not using it for now

 ## module exports Schema detour:

-  after a few days dealing with a family emergency....
+- after a few days dealing with a family emergency....

-  finally got back to building some more of my course-api…
+  - finally got back to building some more of my course-api…

-  note to self…
+- note to self:

-  when defining schema in a separate js files:
+  - when defining schema in a separate js files:

-  …… make sure to use the correct syntax for the module.exports and then import using the same syntax
+  - make sure to use the correct syntax for the module.exports and then import using the same syntax

-  other wise your code may not throw an error but your schema won’t get properly imported
+  - other wise your code may not throw an error but your schema won’t get properly imported

-  the only indication of a problem was when I tried to add a new user or a new course and only the id for the course/user was created and the other fields were ignored ???
+  - the only indication of a problem was when I tried to add a new user or a new course and only the id for the course/user was created and the other fields were ignored ???

-  no errors thrown….no validation errors either ???
+  - no errors thrown….no validation errors either ???

-  just blank course/user with only an id, v fields ????
+  - just blank course/user with only an id, v fields ????

-  using Chrome dev-tools, I set up breakpoints where the new user and new course were passed to the callback functions
+  - using Chrome dev-tools, I set up breakpoints where the new user and new course were passed to the callback functions

-  after testing both...
+  - after testing both...

-  I saw in chrome dev-tools both the new user and new course object, of course were blank other than the id and v fields
+  - I saw in chrome dev-tools both the new user and new course object, of course were blank other than the id and v fields

-  but there was an odd property, wait for it...
+  - but there was an odd property, wait for it...

-  schema: undefined????
+  - schema: undefined????

-  I traced back into my code
+  - I traced back into my code

-  and saw the my module.exports syntax was different from how I was importing into my users routes js file !!!!
+  - and saw the my module.exports syntax was different from how I was importing into my users routes js file !!!!

-  once fixed, wala!
+  - once fixed, wala!

-  perfectly formatted new user and new course, complete with all the fields required
+  - perfectly formatted new user and new course, complete with all the fields required

-  that’s once mistake I won’t make again
+  - that’s once mistake I won’t make again

 ## modularize mongoose db document methods

-  first modularize mongoose db document method...

-  after importing mongoose ...
+  - after importing mongoose ...

-  findQuery basically does a find

-  using a 2 parameters:
+  - findQuery basically does a find using a 2 parameters:

-  - document (compiled from a model) and
+    - document (compiled from a model)

     - queryObject, a.k.a ... {propertyName: 'string or value'}

-  using promise#then to be able use findQuery(user, {})
+    - then, setting a new promise to be able use findQuery(user, {})

-  this will simplify the code in users and courses routes
+  - this will simplify the code in users and courses routes

-  will be creating a separate js module...
+    - will be creating a separate js module...

-  for each mongoose db method needed
+    - for each mongoose db method needed

 ## Lots more to do :